 Without further ado, here is her 3-step framework:

-2. Do a to enable the teams to execute the focus timeline and be self-sufficient.
+- Do a re-org to enable the teams to execute the focus timeline and be self-sufficient.

-3. Organise , in a bottom-up fashion, for people so they can suggest projects for the current focus area, considering the latest knowledge and context.
+- Organise sprints, in a bottom-up fashion, for people so they can suggest projects for the current focus area, considering the latest knowledge and context.

 This framework is about combining effectiveness and efficiency to help the startup succeed.
 It’s most suitable for startups who are already post-product-market fit and are in initial stages of building their acquisition engine or in the growth stage.